kgstorm/home-assistant-calorie-tracker/README.md

     - Log calories by taking a picture of food (LLM must support image inputs)
     - Ask the LLM how many calories you have remaining for the day.
 - Service calls are available to log food, exercise, weight, body fat, and to fetch data.
-- Calculates estimated weekly weight loss/gain by estimating BMR.
+- Calculates estimated weekly weight loss/gain.

 ## Log Calories/Body Fat by Taking a Photo (LLM required)